Configure Monitors

 For more information on the configuration options for the notification message, see Alerting Notifications.

-Alerts are grouped automatically based on your selection of the group by step when defining your query.
+Alerts are grouped automatically based on your selection of the aggregation selected for your query (for example, avg by service).
 If the query has no grouping, it defaults to Simple Alert.
 If the query is grouped by any dimension, grouping changes to Multi Alert.

 Configurations options for monitor notification aggregation